Update 4/24: Miss the presale? If you weren’t selected for the Houston Hamilton ticket lottery, check SeatGeek for resale tickets.

 1. Enter the daily lottery before each show

 If you’ve tried the above methods and still haven’t been able to score Hamilton tickets, don’t worry—you have more chances.
 Before every show, Hamilton holds a daily ticket lottery in which the winners get orchestra seats for just $10.
 Yeah, you read that right — you could get Hamilton tickets in Houston for just $10.
 So, yes it’s possible to get extremely cheap Hamilton tickets in Houston… You just have to be diligent.

-Though the exact details for Houston’s lottery system haven’t been released yet, we can assume the lottery will run in a similar fashion (if not the same) to the Hamilton digital ticket lotteries in other cities.
 You can find more information on the digital #HAM4HAM lottery here—the site says the lottery does not open until 11 a.m. two days prior to the show, and it closes at 9 a.m. the day before.
 They also recommend downloading the Hamilton app on your phone for quick entry.

 The Hobby Center recommends joining their E-Club to get the most accurate information regarding the digital lottery for Hamilton tickets in Houston.